James Tiptree Jr.: Art career

 Bradley began illustrating when she was nine years old, contributing to her mother's book, Alice in Elephantland, a children's book about the family's second trip to Africa, appearing in it as herself.
 She later had an exhibit of her drawings of Africa at the Chicago Gallery, arranged by her parents.
 Although she illustrated several of her mother's books, she only sold one illustration during her lifetime, in 1931, to The New Yorker, with help from Harold Ober, a New York agent who worked with her mother.
 The illustration, of a horse rearing and throwing off its rider, sold for ten dollars.

 In 1936, Bradley participated in a group show at the Art Institute of Chicago, to which she had connections through her family, featuring new American work.
 This was an important step forward for her painting career.
 During this time she also took private art lessons from John Sloan.
-Sheldon disliked prudery in painting.
+Bradley disliked prudery in painting.
 While examining an anatomy book for an art class, she noticed that the genitals were blurred, so she restored the genitals of the figures with a pencil.

 In 1939, her nude self-portrait titled Portrait in the Country was accepted for the "All-American" biennial show at the Corcoran Gallery in Washington D.C., where it was displayed for six weeks.
 While these two shows were considered big breaks, she disparaged these accomplishments, saying that "only second rate painters sold" and she preferred to keep her works at home.

 By 1940, Bradley felt she had mastered all the techniques she needed and was ready to choose her subject matter.
 However, she began to doubt whether she should paint.
 She kept working at her painting techniques, fascinated with the questions of form, and read books on aesthetics in order to know what scientifically made a painting "good."
 She stopped painting in 1941.
 As she was in need of a way to support herself, her parents helped her find a job as an art critic for the Chicago Sun.